Frequently Asked Questions

 Does Classic Canadian Tours offer travel insurance?

 Classic Canadian Tours does not provide travel insurance.
-If you would like to purchase travel insurance we suggest that you first check with your credit card company, as it may be offered on purchases made with your credit card.
-Travel insurance may also be purchased through your car or home insurance provider or through a travel insurance company, such as Travel Guard.
-Trip cancellation and interruption insurance will ensure that you are covered in the event that you are not able to make the trip for a personal reason, such as illness or if your trip is interrupted for an unforeseen reason, such as weather.
-Travel medical insurance, will pay the upfront costs not covered by Provincial Healthcare, such as evacuation, if you do not have extended health benefits.
-Only your insurance provider will be able to let you know your exact coverage
+If you would like to purchase travel insurance, we suggest you first check with your credit card company, as it may be offered on purchases made with your credit card.
+Travel insurance may also be purchased through your car, home insurance provider, or travel insurance company, such as Travel Guard.
+Trip cancellation and interruption insurance will ensure that you are covered if you cannot make the trip for a personal reason, such as illness or if your trip is interrupted for an unforeseen reason, such as weather.
+If you do not have extended health benefits, travel medical insurance will pay upfront costs not covered by Provincial Healthcare, such as evacuation.
+Only your insurance provider can let you know your exact coverage.

 Are meals included with the Grizzly Day Tour price?

 Yes.
-You will be served breakfast during the flight to Prince Rupert, lunch will be served on the catamaran and dinner will be served on the flight home.
-If you have any food allergies and/or special dietary meal requirements, please contact us at least one week prior to the flight and we will make our best efforts to ensure that a special meal is prepared for you.
+You will be served breakfast on the flight to Prince Rupert, lunch on the catamaran, and dinner on the flight home.
+If you have any food allergies and/or special dietary meal requirements, please contact us at least one week before the flight, and we will do our best to ensure that a special meal is prepared for you.

 Is the catamaran comfortable?

 Yes.
-The catarman is 72 feet long and seats 100 passengers.
-There are viewing decks outside, but also floor to ceiling windows for viewing from indoors.
+The catamaran is 72 feet long and seats 100 passengers.
+It has viewing decks outside and floor-to-ceiling windows for indoor viewing.

 Can food be purchased on the boat?

 Yes.
-There is a snack counter to purchase items in addition to the lunch that is provided with the tour.
+There is a snack counter where you can purchase items in addition to the lunch provided with the tour.
+Cash, debit, and credit cards are accepted, with card transactions possible within about one hour of Prince Rupert while in cellular range.

 Where do I check-in for my flight?

-The Grizzly Bear Tours depart from a private departure lounge.
-If you are booked on the tour, the location and a map will be provided at least 30 days prior to the departure date.
-In the case that you do not receive the document, please contact our office; Calgary (403)295-1415 or toll free 1-866-460-1415.
+Grizzly Bear West Coast Tours depart from a private airport departure lounge.
+If you are booked on the tour, the location and a map will be provided at least 30 days before the departure date.

 How are my tour payments protected?

 Payments and deposits will be handled by Classic Canadian Tours or your selected travel professional.
-They/We are responsible under jurisdictional law to appropriately handle the payments.
+Under jurisdictional law, they/we are responsible for appropriately handling the payments.

 What should I bring with me for the day?